P2PVPS/localtunnel-test-app/README.md

 `npm install`

 4. Run LocalTunnel and instruct it to forward port 3500.
-Not the URL it gives you.
+Note the URL it gives you.
 This is the URL where you can access the website your device is serving.

 `lt --host http://peerlink.fun --port 3500 &`